 What else should I keep in mind when placing orders on B2B platforms?

-To sum up, if you are willing to make a good deal and order a lot of goods, you should verify the supplier.
+To sum up, if you are willing to make a good deal and place an order, you should verify the supplier.
 Skimping on a Due Diligence Report or onsite Quality Control will certainly cause dozens of unsolvable problems.